api3dao/old-api3-docs/airnode/2-5-authorizers.md

 There are two main points to consider about how these policies are implemented:

 1. If the policies are kept off-chain, the requester cannot see them or check if they satisfy them.
-Furthermore, the provider updating the policies (e.g., increasing the service prices) requires off-chain coordination.
+Furthermore, the provider updating the policies (e.g., increasing the service fees) requires off-chain coordination.
 2. Embedding the policies in the request-response loop results in a gas cost overhead.

 Based on these considerations, we designed a hybrid method.